 A great solution for taking out the trash

 Most importantly break down into their component parts over time

 Environment friendly and does no harm to the nature

 The manufacture process does not include any chemical components or petroleum based products

 While using it shows no difference than a plastic bag

 They are not made from oil-derived ingredient but from renewable resources.

 Disadvantages of using biodegradable trash bags

-- Biodegradable bags actually require more water, more energy, and more carbon dioxide emissions to produce than their conventional polyethylene counterparts.
+To produce biodegradable bags it requires more water, more energy, and more carbon dioxide emissions.

 Advantages of using compostable trash bags